 Save Money on Your Investments with a 1031 Exchange

 This week we sat down with Brigitte Echave, co-founder of The 1031 Exchange Company to learn more about the 1031 exchange process.
 Brigitte was first introduced to the real estate industry working with First American Title.
 In 2017, Brigitte opened The 1031 Exchange Company to specialize in helping clients save on their taxes.
-While the company is based here in Phoenix, they can help your out of state investments.
+While the company is based here in Phoenix, they can help with your out of state investments.
 Here are just a few of the questions we asked Brigitte:

 What is a 1031 Exchange?